Supervision & Teaching – Washington DC – 2017

 More about me

-I am a Supervising Analyst at the Washington Psychoanalytic Institute.
+I am a Supervising & Training Analyst at the Washington Psychoanalytic Institute.
 Also, I am on the Johns Hopkins Faculty.

 In addition to providing psychotherapy supervision, I am in full-time, private practice in Chevy Chase, MD, on the Washington DC border.
-Those seeking: psychotherapy, psychoanalysis and/career counseling and management are welcome to call me.
+Those seeking: psychotherapy, psychoanalysis and/career counseling are welcome to call me.
+I value the educational, professional and cultural diversity in my practice.
+Beyond analyzing laypeople, as a Training Analyst, I’ve been certified to provide Training Analysis to psychoanalytic candidates.

 Supervision & Teaching – 2017 – Dr. Lynn Friedman, Psychoanalyst and Psychologist, Washington, DC (c) 2017